Icinga/ansible-collection-icinga/doc/role-icinga2/features/feature-api.md

 set to the master/server hostname, FQDN or IP, the node setup tries to connect via API an retrieve the trusted certificate.

+> **_NOTE:_**  Ticket creation will be delegated, the host should accessible via the name or can defined as icinga2_delegate_host to match the Ansible alias.

 ```
 ca_host: icinga-server.localdomain
 ```